Meng Wanzhou claims security detail placing her at risk of contracting COVID-19 | CBC News

 "If she gets sick, we get sick," Maynard said.

-Maynard said Meng has intermingled her household bubble with the bubble of professional people who surround her, including Huawei employees and Chinese consulate staff.
+Maynard said Meng has intermingled her household bubble with the bubble of professional people who surround her, including Huawei employees and Chinese consular staff.

-And Meng has had frequent trips downtown for so-called "private shopping" sprees where Vancouver's high-end retailers close their doors for the daughter of Huawei's billionaire founder.
+Meng has also had frequent trips downtown for "private shopping" sprees, Maynard said, where Vancouver's high-end retailers close their doors for her.

 CBC photo entered into evidence

-Much of the testimony concerned a picture taken by CBC photographer Ben Nelms of what was supposed to be a clandestine photo shoot on the courthouse steps last May, in advance of the release of a court decision that could have ended the case.
+Much of the testimony concerned a picture taken by CBC photographer Ben Nelms of what was supposed to be a clandestine photo shoot with Meng's entourage on the courthouse steps last May in advance of the release of a court decision that could have ended the case.

-The participants gave thumbs ups and flashed peace signs for a victory picture in the event of a win on the issue of double criminality — the concept that Meng's alleged offence would have to be a crime in both Canada and the U.S. for the extradition to go ahead.
+The participants gave thumbs-up and flashed peace signs for a victory picture in the event of a win on the issue of double criminality — the concept that Meng's alleged offence would have to be a crime in both Canada and the U.S. for the extradition to go ahead.

 None of them wore masks or physically distanced.

-Gibb Carsley asked Liu to count the 11 people in the photograph.
+During the bail hearing, Crown attorney John Gibb-Carsley asked Meng's husband to count the 11 people in the photograph.

 "Does seeing this photo concern you that your wife, Ms. Meng, is not following protocols by being this close to others?" the Crown lawyer said.